bwschmidt/swan-demo-go/README.md

 ### Steps

-* Having cloned the repository, configure the appsettings.dev.json file.
+* Having cloned the repository, configure the `appsettings.dev.json` file.

   ```
   cp appsettings.dev.json.rename appsettings.dev.json
   ```

-* Configure your hosts file to point urls to localhost, see (Environments)[#environments] section in this readme for platform specifics.
+* Configure your hosts file to point URLs to localhost, see (Environments)[#environments] section in this readme for platform specifics.
 The following host resolutions are used in the sample configuration: